 “As a private landlord, I find it hard to gauge the correct level of cleanliness my past tenants should leave.
 I often find myself cleaning the property myself, which doesn’t make me happy.
 Can I insist my tenants use a professional cleaner on their vacate, even to the point where this is included in the original tenancy agreement?”

 We asked managing director/licensee at Investors Edge Real Estate, Jarrad Mahon for his advice.

-“Tenants are required to hand back the property in a state that corresponds with the original condition of the property,” he said.
+“Tenants are required to hand back the property in a state that corresponds to the original condition of the property,” he said.

 “If you gave the property to the tenants in a clean condition, and you can prove that, then you can organise cleaners and deduct the cost from the tenant’s bond,” Jarrad said.

 Jarrad said that should the tenant dispute your deduction, and the matter cannot be resolved, then you will need to take the matter to court.